 The key here is to make sure the CD at the new bank is within an IRA.
-Because you are above age 59 1/2, you could take money out of your IRA without penalty.
+Because you are above age 59 1/2, transferring IRA funds can be done without penalty.
 But you would have to pay ordinary income taxes on the withdrawal and then you would lose the tax deferral on future investment earnings.

-Also, this might be the most efficient method of transfer, since it is important to make the rollover to new IRA within 60 days or else the withdrawal would be subject to taxation.
+This might be the most efficient transfer method, since it is important to make the rollover to new IRA within 60 days or else the withdrawal would be subject to taxation.
 Just be sure to check first on any bank fees associated with a trustee-to-trustee transfer.

-Take the time to compare banks to find the best CD rates before you transfer, because unless you do a trustee-to-trustee transfer, you will be effectively locked in for a year.
+Take the time to compare banks to find the best CD rates before you transfer your IRA because, unless you do a trustee-to-trustee transfer, you may be effectively locked in for a year.
 The IRS only allows taxpayers a single IRA transfer within any 12-month period, though trustee-to-trustee transfers are exempt from this limitation.

-The kind of transfer you are talking about can be a good technique for earning a little more interest on your retirement savings by finding the best CD rates.
-Just make sure you stay within the guidelines for this kind of transfer, so that your extra interest gains are not negated by unnecessary tax consequences.
+The kind of transfer you are talking about can be a good technique for earning a little more interest on your retirement savings by finding the best CD rates, and possibly creating a CD ladder.
+Just make sure you stay within the IRA withdrawal rules for this kind of transfer so that your extra interest gains are not negated by unnecessary tax consequences.

 Got a financial question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
 Just go to the MoneyRates.com home page and look for the "Ask the Expert" at the bottom of the page.